XavierCodes99/PyEarthquake/README.md

 4. Press Enter to execute the command.
 Matplotlib will now be installed.
 5. Second, type the following command to install pandas:
  `pip install pandas`
 6. Press Enter to execute the command.
-Pandas will now be installed.
-7. Third, type the following command to install pyttsx3: (Note this is important for the tts to work) `pip install pyttsx3`
-8. Press Enter to execute the command.
-Now pyttsx3 will now be installed.
+Then, pandas will now be installed.

 If you wanna run PyEarthquake, follow these steps: